yuxuanxc/tp/docs/UserGuide.md

 <span style="display:block;align:center">![Diagram explaining Itinerary Attraction](images/ItineraryAttraction.png)</span>
 <div align='center'><i><sup style="font-size:100%">Figure 17.
 Diagram simulating the attractions found in an itinerary</sup></i></div><br>

-In Figure 16 above, Itinerary 1 has been selected with `select-itinerary 1` command, shown with a yellow border.
+In Figure 17 above, Itinerary 1 has been selected with `select-itinerary 1` command, shown on the right of the image with a red border.
-Attraction 1A is an itinerary attraction.
-It has all the same fields as Attraction A, but with the additional start/end time field.
+Attractions inside `Selected Itinerary` is an itinerary attraction.
+Notice both copy of `Jurong Bird Park` has almost the same fields, but with the addition of a start/end time field.

 #### 4.4.1 Adding an attraction to the selected itinerary: `add-itinerary-attraction`
 Adds an attraction to the selected itinerary.